Coalition of Workers, Peasants, and Students of the Isthmus: Municipal elections

 The Popular City Council however continued on with their social programs, starting literacy campaigns in shanty towns, coordinating with the Independent University of Guerrero to found the preparatory school and the Popular Teacher Training College of the Isthmus, and to begin the Popular City Council Radio, which aired without the permission of the government.
 Municipal officials repaired streets, built and refurbished local health centers, created a public library and rebuilt city hall.
 On August 3, 1983, the ruling PRI government called an extraordinary session of the federal Chamber of Deputies, removing all municipal powers, officially removing recognition of the COCEI.

 In response on August 6, a referendum was called by approximately 30,000 people from Juchitán.
-The result of the referendum was to continue to maintain the Popular City Council through self funding, despite of the governments attempts to dissolve the COCEI's control.
+The result of the referendum was to continue to maintain the Popular City Council through self funding, despite the government's attempts to dissolve the COCEI's control.
 On December 13, federal police officers and army soldiers evacuated the municipal palace, arresting 250 people.
 In response, thousands of people rallied at the city center, met by army units from Oaxaca and neighboring Veracruz, 150 additional prisoners were taken, effectively dissolving the COCEI government.

 With incoming President Carlos Salinas de Gortari (1988-1994) came a shift in dealing with opposition groups.
 In 1989, the convertación social project was launched.
 The project offered economic and political support for opposition groups in exchange for a cessation of militancy, and a public acknowledgment of coexistence with the Salinas government.
 The COCEI accepted and from 1986 to 1989, the COCEI participated in a coalition city government alongside the ruling PRI party.
 In 1989 the COCEI again won the Juchitán municipal elections, ruling until 1992.

 In 2007 the COCEI again won the municipal election, this time in a coalition with the Labor Party.